OpenTermsArchive/contrib-versions/AmazonKindleUnlimited/Terms of Service.md

 **The Program**

 As a member of Kindle Unlimited, you may read Kindle books and listen to Audible audiobooks from a designated list of titles an unlimited number of times for so long as you are a member of the program.
 From time to time, we may add or remove titles from the program and we make no guarantee as to the availability of specific titles or the minimum number of titles available.
-The program is currently only available to United States customers.
+If you are located outside of the United States, the program may not be available to you.
 If your membership ends, you will no longer have access to the titles you selected from the program.

 **Fees and Renewal**